 specderiv module

-specderiv.cheb_deriv(y_n: ndarray, t_n: ndarray, order: int, axis: int = 0, filter: callable = None, dct_type=1, calc_endpoints=True)[source]
+specderiv.bern_deriv(y_n: ndarray, t_n: ndarray, order: int, axis: int = 0, cutoff: int = None)[source]

 Parameters:

-• y_n (np.ndarray) – one-or-multi-dimensional array, values of a function, sampled at cosine-spaced points in the dimension of differentiation.
+• y_n (np.ndarray) – one-or-multi-dimensional array, values of a function, best sampled at cosine-spaced points in the dimension of differentiation.

 • order (int) – The order of differentiation, also called \(\nu\).
 Must be \(\geq 1\).